 A better solution to fighting dry winter air is whole-home humidification.
-Compared to stand-alone humidifiers, whole-home humidifiers work with your HVAC system to provide humidity within your system’s airflow.
-This is needed to keep humidity levels within the ideal 40-60% range.
+Compared to stand-alone humidifiers, whole-home humidifiers work with your HVAC system to add extra moisture to your home’s air.
+This is necessary to keep indoor humidity levels within the ideal 40–60% range.

 4. Cold and Flu Season

 Autumn isn’t just the season of pumpkin spice and changing leaves.
 It’s the start of cold and flu season too, meaning there are more illnesses to fight.
 The cooler the air gets and the more we’re forced indoors, the easier airborne illnesses can spread.